Jim Risch: Israel Anti-Boycott Act

 In March 2018, Risch co-sponsored the Israel Anti-Boycott Act (s.
-720), which would make it a federal crime for Americans to encourage or participate in boycotts against Israel and Israeli settlements in the West Bank if protesting actions by the Israeli government.
+720), which would bar federal contractors from encouraging or participating in boycotts against Israel and Israeli settlements in the West Bank.

 Turkey sanctions

 Risch was a co-sponsor of the Promoting American National Security and Preventing the Resurgence of ISIS Act of 2019 (S.2641–116th), which was intended to punish Turkey and protect allies like the Kurds, who had suffered from recent Turkish military operations in Syria, including by resettling them in the U.S. The measure had broad support in Congress, which was concerned about the purchase of the Russian S-400 missile system Turkey was testing.

 Ethiopia

 On October 18, 2022, Risch criticized the Biden administration for hesitating to impose sanctions on the government of Ethiopia, where many atrocities and war crimes were committed in the Tigray War.
 He tweeted that Biden "must stop avoiding the use of sanctions in fear of offending and prioritize #humanrights".